pimentafm/pimentafm/README.md

 ### Hey there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">, I'm Fernando Pimenta

 I am a Surveying and Cartography Engineer and Biosystems Engineer.
-I develop and use geotechnologies to solve challenges in cartography, geodesy, food security, water resources, territorial management and public policies.
+I develop and use geotechnologies to solve challenges in multidisciplinary science fields as cartography, geodesy, food security, water resources, territorial management and public policies.

 ### Connect with me :smiley:
 <a href="https://www.linkedin.com/in/fernando-m-pimenta/">